Last Update 1/8 - 5pm

 Zyxel’s security advisories are available at

-Alternative you can follow our Security Section in this Helpcenter, this will also generate a E-Mail Notification to your account, if our Team add something here.
+Alternative, you can follow our Security Section in this Helpcenter.
+This will also generate an E-Mail Notification to your account if our Team add something here.

 Zyxel Security Advisories CVE

-Go to this article and klick "Follow" button, after login.
+Go to this article and click the "Follow" button after login.

 What was the email title that was sent to affected customers?